Lingxi-Li/ProxyTray/README.md

 - A blue/yellow tray icon indicates proxy off/on status, respectively.
 - A mouse hover-over tip shows proxy server info when proxy is on or "Direct" when off.
 - Left click on the tray icon toggles proxy on/off status.
 Proxy server info must be pre-configured externally.
+If no configuration is found, automatically opens Windows proxy setting panel.
 - Right-click opens context menu.
     - "Proxy Setting" opens Windows network proxy setting panel.
     - "Quit" exits the tray app.